 Ecumenical and Interfaith Dimension

-Rising from the diversity of faith traditions in Mindanao– Mindanao is tri-people (Christians, Muslims, Indigenous), the contest of the ADDU-SHS varies from other Jesuit schools in the Philippines.
+Rising from the diversity of faith traditions in Mindanao– Mindanao is tri-people (Christians, Muslims, Indigenous), the context of the ADDU-SHS varies from other Jesuit schools in the Philippines.
 The catholicity of the Ateneo de Davao encourages inter-religious dialogue, peace development and the promotion of faith that does justice in the context of Mindanao.
 Thus, we also serve Muslims, as articulated in the Mission and Vision of the university, by providing an opportunity for worship alongside and simultaneously with Catholic worship.

 This prevents the faith community on campus from retreating into a private, self-contained enclave.
 The evangelizing dimension encourages all members to be an attractive and welcoming community with an abiding concern for humanizing culture and reaching out to others.
 Thus, the campus ministry actively promotes the values and teachings of Jesus Christ and the Catholic Church, as expressed in the mandate of the Jesuits, and specifically, in the vision and mission of the Ateneo de Davao University.